Falmouth-Games-Academy/comp140-worksheetB/README.md

 One potentiometer will control the x axis of the character whilst the other will control the y axis.
 Dodge as many objects as you can during a free-fall.

 ## Controller
 The controller will consist of two potentiometers for controlling the x and y axis of the character and a button to quickly reset and start the game.
-A green LED will turn on if you have beaten your previous high score.
+A green LED will turn on if you have surpassed your previous high score.